k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/02_built_in_lu_ws.md

 Fabric provides out-of-the-box web services APIs for querying a project's LU data and meta data resources.

-An appropriate HTTP status codes is used to indicate the status of the executed operation, following standard status codes which are defined by [[RFC7231](https://spec.openapis.org/oas/v3.1.0#bib-RFC7231)] and listed in the [IANA Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).
+An appropriate HTTP status code is used to indicate the status of the executed operation, following standardized status codes that are defined by [[RFC7231](https://spec.openapis.org/oas/v3.1.0#bib-RFC7231)] and listed in the [IANA Status Code Registry](https://www.iana.org/assignments/http-status-codes/http-status-codes.xhtml).

-Any web-service call passes authentication and authorization validations before executed.
-For more information see [here]().
+Any web-service call passes authentication and authorization validations before being executed.
+For more information - see [here]().

-All API access is over HTTPS, and accessed from Fabric URL endpoint `https://<Domain Name>:<PORT>`
+All API accesses are over HTTPS, and are accessed from the Fabric URL endpoint `https://<Domain Name>:<PORT>`